UltimateTournament/ArcadeThirdPartyDocs/docs/integration/js-example.md

 4. closing the game
 :::

-After all/enough players have joined we need to close the money pool so no new players can join in the middle of the running game:
+After all/enough players have joined we need to close the money pool so no new players cannot join in the middle of the running game:

 ```typescript
 await uaSDK.lockPool()